Do you love planning your goals and dreams?

 Welcome to my planning graveyard, plans in storage on the right and plans decomposing on the left.

 I’ve had so many ideas over the last year and nearly just as many plans for said ideas that I’ve abandoned.
-Some I’ve invested more into from price estimations and even created content, while others I was able to move past rather quickly, usually because my attention went elsewhere.
+Some I’ve invested more in from price estimations and even created content, while others I was able to move past rather quickly, usually because my attention went elsewhere.

 Some of those have either been ditched entirely and forgotten by my desk side or are in cold storage for possible future ventures when the timing is right.